foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-trends.md

 You can also download 2020's trending keywords by theme via PDF here.

-Top Trends For 2020
+### Top Trends For 2020

-Beyond Binary: Moving beyond gendered labels and structured options.
+**Beyond Binary:** Moving beyond gendered labels and structured options.

-\**Conscious Consumption: **A move towards more eco-friendly habits
+**Conscious Consumption:** A move towards more eco-friendly habits

-Finding Balance: Self-care routines and habits that help improve your outlook.
+**Finding Balance:** Self-care routines and habits that help improve your outlook.

-Home Hub: Making your home just a little more cozy.
+**Home Hub:** Making your home just a little more cozy.

-\**Internationally Inspired: **From recipes to home decor, inspo is going global.
+**Internationally Inspired:** From recipes to home decor, inspo is going global.

-Pampered Pets: When your pets deserve more than just being a pet.
+**Pampered Pets:** When your pets deserve more than just being a pet.

-\**Re-Wilding: **Nature is calling people outside to relax, hike, and get explore.
+**Re-Wilding:** Nature is calling people outside to relax, hike, and get explore.

-Responsible Travel: Similar to Conscious Consumption, people are looking to how their travel is impacting the environment.
+**Responsible Travel:** Similar to Conscious Consumption, people are looking to how their travel is impacting the environment.

-Space Everything: Style inspiration is going out of this world and into the galaxy.
+**Space Everything:** Style inspiration is going out of this world and into the galaxy.

-90's Rerun: Fashion trends are getting a little nostalgic, as the 90's heavily influences searches on the platform.+++
+**90's Rerun:** Fashion trends are getting a little nostalgic, as the 90's heavily influences searches on the platform.